BS in Nutrition: Emphasis in Dietetics

 Suggested Course Sequence for the BS in Nutrition: Emphasis in Dietetics program.

 In the Department of Nutrition and Food Sciences, there are two majors plus emphasis areas offered at the undergraduate level:

-- BS in Nutrition: Emphasis in Dietetics includes the Didactic Program in Dietetics (DPD) courses that prepare a student to become a registered dietitian.
+- BS in Nutrition: Emphasis in Dietetics includes the Didactic Program in Nutrition and Dietetics (DP) courses that prepare a student to become a registered dietitian.

 - BS in Nutrition: Emphasis in Nutritional Sciences has more sciences courses and is designed for students who plan to enter a professional program, such as medicine or physical therapy, or earn an advanced degree in a scientific field.

 - BS in Nutrition: Emphasis in Wellness addresses the unmet needs in the health care field for individuals interested in serving as health educators with expertise that incorporates knowledge and skills within nutrition, physical activity, and health promotion.

 - BS in Food and Nutrition in Business and Industry is for students who desire careers with food manufacturers, distributors, or other business or foodservice organization.

 What do I need to do to become a Registered Dietitian Nutritionist?

 You need to complete a BS in Nutrition: Emphasis in Dietetics, receive a DP Verification Statement of Completion, complete a supervised Dietetic Internship, and pass the national registration exam for dietetics.